 Quite simply, baptism and communion are separate from grace and are not a means to it.
 The rituals of the church do not confer grace, and they cannot merit salvation.
-It would be more proper to say the ordinances of the church are the signs of grace, not the means of grace.
+It would be more proper to say the ordinances are the signs of grace, not the means of grace.

 Water baptism is not a means of grace; it is the outward expression of an inner change.
 It is an act of obedience after salvation has occurred.
-The examples of baptism in Scripture all show that baptism happened after the person was born again (e.g., Acts 8:26–39).
+The examples of water baptism in Scripture all show that baptism happened after the person was born again (e.g., Acts 8:26–39).
 Being immersed in water (or being sprinkled with water) cannot change a person’s heart; that is the Spirit’s work.
 “The Spirit gives life” (2 Corinthians 3:6).
 Crucial to our salvation is faith in the heart, not water on the skin.

 Communion or the Lord’s Supper is not a means of grace; it is a memorial of Christ’s once-for-all sacrifice and a picture of our fellowship with Him.
 At the Last Supper, when our Lord shared the Passover with the disciples, He said, “This is my body given for you; do this in remembrance of me” (Luke 22:19).
 Jesus was telling them (and us) not to forget His sacrifice on the cross.
-It was Christ’s death that provided for the remission of mankind’s sin.
+It was Christ’s death that provided the remission of mankind’s sin.
 There is never a word in Scripture about forgiveness or saving grace being applied through taking communion.

 Paul also bears out the fact that communion is a memorial and not a means of grace: “Whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes” (1 Corinthians 11:26).
 Eating the bread and drinking the cup are acts of obedience to the Lord, but they not a means of grace.

-The Roman Catholic Church claims to teach that salvation is by the grace of God; however, Catholicism also teaches that God’s grace is channeled through the sacraments.
-In other words, baptism and the Eucharist are the “means” by which God gives us the grace to eventually be saved.
-Performing the sacraments will merit God’s grace; no sacraments, no grace.
+The Roman Catholic Church claims to teach salvation by grace; however, Catholicism tempers that doctrine by also teaching that God’s grace is channeled through the sacraments.
+In other words, baptism and the Eucharist are two of the means of grace—through those rituals God gives the grace to eventually save a person.
+Receiving the sacraments will merit God’s grace; no sacraments, no grace.